devdigital/practice-guide-dotnet-restful-api/README.md

 ### HTTP Methods (or Verbs)

+HTTP defines methods (also known as *verbs*) to indicate the desired action on a particular resource.

+[HTTP/1.0](http://www.w3.org/Protocols/HTTP/1.0/spec.html) defined the GET, POST, and HEAD methods.
+[HTTP/1.1](http://www.w3.org/Protocols/rfc2616/rfc2616.html) added the OPTIONS, PUT, DELETE, TRACE, and CONNECT methods.
+[RFC 5889](http://tools.ietf.org/html/rfc5789) specified the PATCH method.

+* *GET* - retreives data
+* *HEAD* - identical to GET except the response body should be omitted
+* *POST* - request that the server should accept the entity enclosed in the request as a new subordinate of the web resource identified by the URI
+* *PUT* - requests that the enclosed entity be stored under the supplied URI, if the resource exists it is modifed, otherwise the server can create the resource with that URI
+* *PATCH* - like PUT, but allows partial updates as the enclosed entity describes instructions on how a resource currently residing on the server should be modified, rather than being a complete modified replacement
+* *DELETE* - deletes the specified resource
+* *TRACE* - echoes back the recieved request so that a client can see what (if any) changes or additions have been made by intermediate servers
+* *OPTIONS* - returns the HTTP methods that the server supports for the specified URI
+* *CONNECT* -

+#### Safe

+#### Idempotent

 ### Cools URIs

 What differentiates a URI from a cool URI, is that *a cool URI does not change*.